r-brown1/Blocker-Solutions/README.md

 ## Blocker Solution Template

-Feel free to copy and paste this template directly to ensure consistency.
+Feel free to copy and paste from the `TEMPLATE.md` to ensure consistency.
 Each markdown file should follow this structure:

 ### Title
 A brief, descriptive title that highlights the problem.